QSTheory/fftarray/examples/indexing.md

 indexed_fft_arr: FFTArray = fft_arr.sel(x=1.2, y=slice(1,2.5))
 indexed_fft_arr: FFTArray = fft_arr.sel(dict(x=1.2, y=slice(1,2.5)))

-# Additionally, with fft_arr.sel one can also choose a method for coordinate search
+# Additionally, with fft_arr.sel one can also choose a method for coordinate search.
 # This leads to the following indexing commands yielding the same result.
 # However, we do not support a method when using slice objects for indexing.
 # Please keep in mind that in these examples we always index in